nandakumar82/SpringCloud/README.md

 The requests will be following the round robbin pattern, whenever there is a failure in the Subject instance, the Hystrix Code fallsback kicks in to provide a placeholder which is 'Someone' as the Subject.

         Some Sentences

         You knew a reasonable book.

         Someone knew a ordinary seat.

         You knew a ordinary book.

         Someone had the leaky groundhog.

         She had the suspicious book.

         Elapsed time (ms): 1280

+The project has been configured to use swaggerfor the purpose of automating the APIs and for ease of testing.

+Swagger Url for the sentence service:   http://localhost:8020/swagger-ui.html

+Like wise for the word services, simply need to append swagger-ui.html to the base url.